SpykerNZ/one-pace-for-plex/README.md

 2. Navigate to your anime library
 3. Click 'Manage Library' -> 'Edit...'
 4. Click on the 'Advanced' tab
-5. Click the 'Agent' dropdown box. (and note what you have set to currently so you can change it back)
+5. Click the 'Agent' dropdown box. (and note what you have set to currently so that you can change it back)
 6. Select the 'XBMCnfoTVImporter' option.
 (If this does not exist XBMCnfoTVImporter may not be installed correctly)
 7. Click "Save Changes"
 8. Click "Scan Library Files"